 Risk Management is regarded by the Board to be an integral part of business operations.
-Key management staff and Heads of Department are delegated with responsibility to manage the identified risks within defined parameters and standards.
 During the year, key business risks and its mitigating controls are identified, assessed and deliberated where significant risks affecting the Group's strategic and business plans are escalated to the Board at their scheduled meetings.